2018 Fellowship Program

 For the Student Fellows, applicants must be current students in a dedicated publishing or library and information science program, or in another program in which they take publishing, librarianship, or information science courses.

 Fellows will be selected on the strength of their responses to the three questions listed below.
-Résumés will also be taken into account.
+Résumés should be included with your application and will be taken into account as well.

 - Please describe why you merit this Fellowship.
 Which of your work/educational experiences and qualifications are especially relevant?